lchabin/heart/readme.txt

 will pulse on next saint valentin in 11 months... and short pulse every midnight

 =====================================
-Example out of TESTING mode (nominal)
+Example out of TESTING mode (nominal, heart.hex as on github)

 it is 5:59pm on thursday 14 feb 2019